sarahrahrah/Socialist-Realism-Project/README.md

 # Socialist Realism Text Analysis Project

-This digital humanities project use text analysis techniques to examine the characteristics of Soviet socialist realism of the pre-WII era.
+This digital humanities project uses text analysis techniques to examine the characteristics of Soviet socialist realism of the pre-WII era.

 Logistic regression and topic modeling were used to examine the corpora.
 The scripts prediction.py and topicmodeling.py contain these techniques, applied to the corpora.
 The jupyter notebook (socialist-realism-project-notebook.ipynb) also contains the analysis, with some visualization.